How to Close a Texas Business in 8 Steps

 - Why you are closing this account with the IRS

-The IRS will not close your business account until you have paid all outstanding taxes, so it is important to ensure that you complete this step only after all taxes have been paid.
+The IRS will not close your business account until you have paid all outstanding taxes, so it's important to ensure that you complete this step only after all taxes have been paid.

 7: File Dissolution and Termination Documents with the State of Texas